resibots/blackdrops/docs/basic_tutorial.md

 #### Policy representation

-Black-DROPS does not impose any constraint on the policy representation; for simplicity, but also for its effectiveness we will use a simple feed-forward neural network policy with one hidden layer.
+Black-DROPS does not impose any constraint on the policy representation; for simplicity, but also for its effectiveness we will use a simple feed-forward neural network policy with one hidden layer and the hyperbolic tangent function as the activation function.

 #### Reward function